 Image optimization on websites is one of the most overlooked factors in SEO.
-Reasons for this are the lack of knowledge and graphic designing skills which webmasters typically do not have.
+Reasons for this are the need for more knowledge and graphic designing skills, which web admins typically do not have.
 Still, image SEO is a crucial on-page SEO strategy that is easy to be employed and gives good results.

-Images form an integral part of websites and add to aesthetics along with conveying information in a short crisp manner.
-They also help to break the monotonicity in the web page and keep the users hooked on to the website.
+Images form an integral part of websites and add to aesthetics along with conveying information in a quick, crisp manner.
+They also help break the monotonicity in the web page and keep the users hooked on the website.

-Image SEO is basically the optimization of the images, infographics, and icons on the website to boost SEO rankings and visibility.
+Image SEO is optimizing the website's images, infographics, and icons to boost SEO rankings and visibility.

 Image optimization on a website makes the images appear in the Google image search results.

-Google removed its view image button which is displayed on image searches in Feb 2018.
-This makes users go directly to the website page generating traffic
+Google removed its view image button on image searches.
+It makes users go directly to the website page generating traffic

-Images help users to easily scan and understand the website.
-It also signals Google that the page is valuable and thus should be indexed.
-All this makes using images as one of the best practices you should follow.
+Images help users to scan and understand the website easily.
+It also signals to Google that the page is valuable and thus should be indexed.
+All this makes using images one of the best practices you should follow.

-There are many image sites that provide copy-free images like Unsplash, Pexels, Freepik.
+Many image sites provide copy-free images like Unsplash, Pexels, and Freepik.

-Images take up a lot of bandwidth in downloading the page and should be kept as low as possible without making them pixelated.
+Images take up a lot of bandwidth in downloading the page and should be kept as low as possible without pixelating them.

 If you are resizing the images on Photoshop or any other photo editing tool, check for a tool that renders images for the web.
-You can also play around with decreasing in the image quality to further reduce the size.
-As long as the final image does not pixelate and the changes are not too drastic, it should do.
+You can also decrease the image quality to reduce the size further.
+It should do as long as the final image does not pixelate and the changes are manageable.
 Either use any best online image optimizer tools available or a photo editing tool to keep the images light in size.

-You can play around with file types also if it leads to a reduction in image size finally.
-Below guidelines will help you to select the image types
+You can play around with file types if it leads to a reduction in image size.
+The below guidelines will help you to select the image types.

-Simple plain photos, use jpeg.
-For screenshots also you should use jpeg as the size is considerably less than any other image type.
+Photos - Simple explicit photos, use jpeg.
+For screenshots also, you should use jpeg as the size is considerably less than any other image type.

-Use PNG as they do not have backgrounds and the page background can be used easily.
-However for any reason, if you need to have a background, switch to jpeg as it renders in lower size.
+Logos and Graphics - Use PNG as they do not have backgrounds, and You can use the page background easily.
+However, for any reason, if you need to have a background, switch to jpeg, as it renders in a smaller size.

-You can try SVGs as the first option.
-SVGs do not pixelate and the image qualities are of pretty high quality required in logos and icons.
+Icons and logos - You can try SVGs as the first option.
+SVGs do not pixelate, and the image qualities are of the high quality required in logos and icons.

-If there is a bit of animation to be placed on the website, use GIFs.
-Be very selective when using GIFs as they are high in size than any of the above types.
+Animation - If there is a bit of animation to be placed on the website, use GIFs.
+Be very selective when using GIFs, as they are high in size than any of the above types.

-The name of the image should have keywords in them and use "-"to separate the words.
-You should definitely not name the image like image001.jpg which graphic designers generally do to speed up the work.
+The name of the image should have keywords in them, and use "-"to separate the words.
+You should not name the image like image001.jpg, which graphic designers generally do to speed up the work.

-Similarly, the alternate text (Alt text) can be used to target the keywords.
+Similarly, You can use the alternate text (Alt text) to target the keywords.
 It should never be left blank or filled with random texts having no relation to the page.

-The name of the image and alt text helps in the SEO of the page by boosting the keyword being targeted.
+The name of the image and alt text help in the SEO of the page by boosting it.
 Moreover, they are the best ways to use the semantic keywords you must have kept to support the primary keyword.

-Captions appear at the bottom of the image and give a short kind of description of the image.
+Captions appear at the bottom of the image and describe the image.
 They are read 3 times more than the body text.
-Although captions are optional, you should not miss out on them.
+Although captions are optional, you should take advantage of them.

-You should make the most out of the schema for your website.
+It would help if you made the most out of the schema for your website.
 Simple code like intemprop=" photo" will suffice.
-This code helps the search engines to understand that the entity is an image and thus show it on image searches.
+This code helps search engines to understand that the entity is an image and thus shows it on image searches.

-Lazy loading basically loads images as and when they come on the screen.
-This reduces a lot of load from downloading the images while rendering the page.
+Lazy loading loads images as and when they come on the screen.
+It reduces the load from downloading the images while rendering the page.

-WordPress and other frameworks have many plugins for the lazy load which should come in handy.
+WordPress and other frameworks have many plugins for the lazy load, which should be handy.

 You should add an image meta tag to the head of the page to use the image while sharing on social media.
-Simply put the below code in head tags.
+Put the below code in head tags.

 meta property=ogimage content=httpexample.comlink-to-image.jpg